Cox-Automotive/serverless-newrelic-alerts/README.md

 - `infrastructureConditionServiceToken` - arn of lambda managing infrastructure conditions (required)
 - `violationCloseTimer` - after what time alert conditions should be force-closed - 24h by default, pass `0` to turn off auto closing
 - `incidentPreference` - possible values: 'PER_CONDITION', 'PER_CONDITION_AND_TARGET', 'PER_POLICY'.
 If you don't specify this field, it will be set to 'PER_POLICY'
-- `alerts` - list of required alerts
+- `alerts` - list of required alerts.
+It can be list of existing alerts aliases or each alert can contain advanced configuration:
+    - type - alias name to existing alert type (e.x. functionThrottles)
+    - enabled - boolean param which indicates whether it triggers alams or not
+    - runbookURL - URL for your runbook instructions
+    - title - name of NewRelic alert

 ## List of preconfigured metrics